You hungry? Like really, really hungry? Well, have I got a meal for you.

 Don’t give up!

 Keep in mind, you are mostly eating rice.
-So, if you order the ten kilo curry rice, that's ten kilograms (22 pounds!) of white rice that you have to eat in an hour.
-My family of four goes through a ten-kilo bag of rice in a month.
-If that still doesn't help put things into context, here's a photo:
+So, if you order the ten kilo curry rice, that’s ten kilograms (22 pounds!) of white rice that you have to eat in an hour.
+My family of five goes through a ten-kilo bag of rice in about three weeks.
+If that still doesn’t help put things into context, here’s a photo:

 Last spring, at Gold Curry’s branch in Bangkok, a brave food fighter ordered the ten-kilo curry.